coreinfrastructure/best-practices-badge/doc/implementation.md

   The master, staging, and production systems set this to 'production'.
 * BADGEAPP_DAY_FOR_MONTHLY: Day of the month to monthly activities, e.g., send out monthly reminders.
 Default 5.
 Set to 0 to disable monthly acts.
+* FASTLY_CLIENT_IP_REQUIRED: If present, download the Fastly list of client IPs, and only let those IPs make requests.
+Enabling this counters cloud piercing.
+This isn't on by default, but the environment variables are set on our tiers.

 This can be set on Heroku.
 For example, to change the maximum number of email reminders to inactive projects on production-bestpractices: